 My dissertation explores the social contextual influences that affect both how fundraisers frame charitable appeal messages and how donors respond to those messages.
-Using a combination of an in-field experiment with professional fundraisers, content analysis, and an online behavioral experiment, I examine social factors that affect fundraising effectiveness.
-Analysis includes elements of fundraiser satisfaction, the types of message frame produced, as well as what specific linguistic elements result in favorable donor response.
 Initial results have been presented at conferences for the International Society for Third-Sector Research (ISTR) and the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
 My co-authored research on motives affecting preferential use of framing is currently under review for the European Journal of Social Psychology.

 Identity and Philanthropic Behavior

 Much of my work involves the intersections of social identity and philanthropic behavior, particularly gender identity and religious identity.
 While a research assistant for the Women’s Philanthropy Institute (WPI), I assisted with quantitative and qualitative projects on gender differences in charitable giving, specifically, giving around retirement, distribution of giving across nonprofit subsectors, and high-net-worth donors’ support for women and girls.
 My co-authored research on the latter as been published in the International Journal of Nonprofit and Voluntary Sector Marketing.
-As part of my dissertation project, I’m using grounded theory methods to explore how the religious beliefs and practices of Catholic pro-choice female donors influence their charitable decisions, and how current pro-choice appeal messages affect that process.
+As part of my dissertation research, I’m using grounded theory methods to explore how the religious beliefs and practices of Catholic pro-choice female donors influence their charitable decisions.
 My research draws on theories related to social identity, individual decision-making, and feminist theory, among others.

 As an instructor of both academic courses and professional development workshops, I appreciate research on evidence-based, high impact practices.
-I recently co-authored a chapter titled “Teaching Philanthropy: Developing Critical and Compassionate Approaches to Giving,” to appear in the forthcoming book, Teaching Nonprofit Management.
+I recently co-authored a chapter titled “Teaching Philanthropy: Developing Critical and Compassionate Approaches to Giving,” in the book Teaching Nonprofit Management.
 My work examining the role of mindfulness in service-learning instruction has been published in the Journal of Nonprofit Education and Leadership.

 Fundraisers and the Fundraising Profession